fitbenchmarking/fitbenchmarking/README.md

 7. Finally, in this terminal, run `example_scripts/example_runScript_mantid.py`, located in the fitbenchmarking folder.
 This example script fit benchmarks Mantid using all the available minimizers.
 The resulting tables can be found in `example_scripts/results`.

 ## FitBenchmarking Scipy
-The `example_runScripts.py` file is designed to benchmark minimizers supported by scipy instead of mantid (details provided in the file itself).
+The `example_runScripts.py` file is designed to benchmark minimizers supported by software/libraries that provide straightforward cross-platform Python install; as of know this mean SciPy (more details provided in the file itself).

 For this to work scipy version 0.17 or higher is needed (which includes needed [curve_fit](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) support). **The Linux distributions we have tested against so far have all included scipy 0.17+ (0.17 is from Feb 2016).**